LSeu-Open/AIEnhancedWork/Scoring/Models_Scoring_System.md

 $$ w'_A = 40 \times \frac{100}{75} = 53.33\% $$
 $$ w'_B = 35 \times \frac{100}{75} = 46.67\% $$

-#### Example Calculation

-If a benchmark with 10% weight is missing from a set of benchmarks:
-1. Remove the missing benchmark's weight
-2. Multiply remaining weights by $$\frac{100}{90}$$ to maintain 100% total
-3. Calculate final score using the normalized weights

 This approach ensures:
 - Fair comparison between models